ziluwang829/MGT-Scan/README.md

 >e. **Cores**: Number of CPU cores this program can use.

-Separate each arg with a space, then hit enter when you’re finished.
+Separate each argument with a space, then hit enter when you’re finished.

 For example:
 ```